impredicative/irc-rss-feed-bot/README.md

 * **`whitelist/url`**: Similar to `whitelist/title`.

 ##### Extractor
-For non-XML feeds, one of the following extractors can be used.
+For a non-XML feed, one of the following extractors can be used.
 Its value must be such that a list of entry [_dictionaries_](https://en.wikipedia.org/wiki/Associative_array#Example) is extracted.
 Each extracted entry _dictionary_ must at a minimum include a `title`, a valid `link`, and zero or more values for